apache/skywalking/docs/en/concepts-and-designs/oal.md

 ## Disable
 `Disable` is an advanced statement in OAL, which is only used in certain cases.
 Some of the aggregation and metrics are defined through core hard codes.
 Examples include `segment` and `top_n_database_statement`.
-This `disable` statement is designed for rendering them inactive.
+This `disable` statement is designed to render them inactive.
 By default, none of them are disabled.

 ## Examples